Working with schools to provide young adults with healthy and balanced meals every day

 HC3S - your school meal provider

-School meals in secondary are very different to the primary school experience.
+School meals in our secondary and middle schools are very different to the primary lunch experience.
 Students expect to be treated more like adults as they enter this phase in their life.
 It's important that our school meals reflect what students would eat out and about with friends and family.

 Turning to the high street for inspiration, we provide a selection of grab-and-go options as well as sit-down meals.
 We do this without losing sight of the School Food Standards.
 Menu changes and theme days ensure that there is an exciting selection of food all year round.